-Markus A. Dahlem's focus on mobile health and migraine research is nested within his wider interest in modeling neurovascular coupling and pain.
+Markus A. Dahlem's focus on migraine and pain research is nested within his wider interest using statistical physics in digital health.

 Main research areas: